ferrous-systems/rust-exercises/exercise-book/src/nrf52-hardware.md

 ### Windows

-When the development board is connected to your pc it shows up as a removable USB flash drive (named JLINK) and also as a USB Serial Device (COM port) in the Device Manager under the Ports section.
+When the nRF52-DK is connected to your PC it shows up as a removable USB Flash Drive (named JLINK) and also as a USB Serial Device (COM port) in the Device Manager under the Ports section.

 ### Linux

-When the development board is connected to your pc it shows up as a USB device under `lsusb`.
-The device will have a VID of `0x1366` and a PID of `0x10??` or `0x01??` (`?` is a hex digit)  -- the `0x` prefix will be omitted in the output of `lsusb`:
+When the nRF52-DK is connected to your PC it shows up as a USB device under `lsusb`.
+The device will have a VID of `1366` and a PID of `10xx` or `01xx`, where `x` can vary:

 ```console
 $ lsusb